kmee/kmee-odoo-addons/crm_stage_role_responsible/README.rst

 To use this module, you need to:

 1. Configure role responsibilities for each CRM stage
-2. Assign BDR, SDR, and Closer users to leads/opportunities
+2. Assign BDR, SDR, Farmer, Closer and Hunter users to leads/opportunities
 3. Move leads through stages - the responsible user will be automatically updated
 4. When converting to opportunity, role information will be transferred to the sales order